 ]📍 This is useful for:

-- Legal pages that you do not want to translate (e.g., Terms/Privacy)
+- Legal pages you don't want to translate (e.g., Terms/Privacy)

 - Groups of URLs where the structure differs by language